Constructive analysis of the Navier-Stokes equation: Main theorem

-Moreover, we show that the local solution has polynomial decay stated in theorem \ref{mainthm} if the initial data of the respective time step have this property. \item[3)] In a third step we show that there exists a recursively defined bounded function ${\mathbf r}$ and a global iterative scheme of the solution $\mathbf{v}^{r,\rho}=\mathbf{v}+\mathbf{r}$.
-Especially, for each time step number $l$ the bounded function $\mathbf{r}^l$ is defined via a linearized Navier-Stokes equation along with a source term $\phi^l=(\phi^l_1,\cdots ,\phi^l_n)$ (among other source terms).
+Moreover, we show that the local solution has polynomial decay stated in theorem \ref{mainthm} if the initial data of the respective time step have this property. \item[3)] In a third step we show that there exists a recursively defined bounded function ${\mathbf r}$ and a global iterative scheme which solves for $\mathbf{v}^{r,\rho}=\mathbf{v}+\mathbf{r}$.
+Especially, for each time step number $l$ the bounded function $\mathbf{r}^l$ is defined via a linearized Navier-Stokes-type equation which has certain source term $\phi^l=(\phi^l_1,\cdots ,\phi^l_n)$ (among other source terms).
 These source terms $\phi^l_i$ are defined in terms of the functions $\mathbf{v}^{r,\rho,l-1}(l-1,.)$ and $\mathbf{r}^{l-1}(l-1,.)$ which are known from the previous time step.
-They are defined in order to control the growth of the function $\mathbf{v}^{r,\rho}$.
+They are defined in order to control the growth of the function $\mathbf{v}^{r,\rho}$ and of the control function $\mathbf{r}^l$ itself.
 Here we use the fact that we have some freedom in order to define the functions $r^l_i$.
 Indeed these functions are defined in terms of the 'consumption terms' $\phi^l$.
 We shall conclude that the functions $\mathbf{v}^{r,\rho,l}$ and $\mathbf{r}$ are globally bounded, i.e., there exists a constant $C>0$ independent of $l$ such that for all $1\leq i\leq n$ and $l\geq 1$ we have